What is Greenwashing?

 Financial organisations, utilities, telecoms and governments are increasingly encouraging their customers to go “paperless”.
 But switching to digital is not always welcome as many consumers value paper-based communication.

-A survey conducted by Two Sides in 2017 found that 88% of UK consumers believe they should have the right to choose how they receive communications (printed or electronically) from their service providers.
-A further 73% believe they should not be charged more for choosing paper bills or statements and 41% would consider changing provider if forced to go digital-only.
-Equally, 64% agree that claims about the switch to digital being better for the environment are made because the sender wants to save money.
+A survey conducted by Two Sides in 2019 found that 78% of consumers believe they should have the right to choose how they receive communications (printed or electronically) from their service providers.
+A further 62% believe they should not be charged more for choosing paper bills or statements and 76% believe they have the right to revert to paper options after choosing digital

 Two Sides actively engages organisations found to be using unsubstantiated environmental claims about the use of paper.
 To date, over 70% of companies engaged by Two Sides have changed or removed misleading messages.